5jt/dyalog-cookbook/manuscript/logging.md

 Run MyApp.SetLX
 ~~~

-and use the DYAPP to recreate the MyApp workspace.
+and run the DYAPP to recreate the MyApp workspace.

 The `Logger` class is now part of MyApp.
 Let's get the program to log what it's doing.